markusohlsson/roundabout/README.md

   Clone the REPO and use the SQL File to start a database, i used MAMP.
   Add the project to your htdocs folder.
 - [Usage](#usage)
-  The project can be viewed from a browser but to make a POST/PUT you need use something like postman with these links.
+  The project can be viewed from a browser but to make a POST/PUT you need use something like postman with these links unless you build a frontend application to display the information.

   ### GET